A Helmsman is a very important member of the bridge team.

 Sleeping while steering the ship?

-This happened to me on a time chartered ship in Europe.
-I was on board a handy sized tanker vessel.
+This happened to me on a time-chartered ship in Europe.
+I was on board a handy-sized tanker vessel and we had rockstar voyages.

-With 6 to 12-hour navigation, 3 to 6-hour pilotage, 6-hour port watch between shifts and less than 24-hour cargo operation, our rest hours went out overboard.
+With 6 to 12-hour navigation, 3 to 8-hour pilotage, 6-hour port watch between shifts, and less than 24-hour cargo operation, our rest hours went overboard.

 It sounds ridiculous but true.